Plant-Based Recipes to Help you Celebrate Thanksgiving

 This universally-loved classic is perfect to serve as a salad course.
 With the refreshing crunch of romaine lettuce, our Caesar Salad with Garlicky Croutons offers a welcome contrast to otherwise rich, hearty Thanksgiving fare.
 Brightened by a zing of lemon, Dijon mustard, and capers to add a high note that’s sure to lighten your menu, this creamy, cashew-based dressing is eggless and dairy-free, too.

-Pumpkin spice season now starts in September—and with good reason.
 This beloved combination of cinnamon, nutmeg, ginger, cloves, and allspice spreads warmth and joy in (almost!) every recipe it touches.
 Our Pumpkin Spice Bread Pudding is inviting, easy to prepare, and secretly healthier than any other bread pudding recipe we’ve tried.
 We’re sure you’ll find this a rewarding way to end a Thanksgiving feast with family and friends.

 What will you include on your Thanksgiving menu?